renovatebot/renovate/lib/modules/platform/gerrit/index.md

 <!-- prettier-ignore -->
 !!! note
-    The login must be allowed to give +2 for the Code-Review label.
+    The bot's user account must have permission to give +2 for the Code-Review label.

 The Renovate option `automergeType: "branch"` makes no sense for Gerrit, because there are no branches used to create pull requests.
 It works similar to the default option `"pr"`.